 FROM THE LIONS’ DENS AND THE MOUNTAIN HAUNTS OF LEOPARDS –HERMON

-In the fall of 2012 I had a stint house-sitting in El Sereno.
+In the autumn of 2012, I had a stint house-sitting in El Sereno.
 I spent much of my time exploring that neighborhood with a dog named Dooley.
 This past fall I again returned to the Eastside and Dooley I resumed our epic walks.
 This time around we explored Arroyo View Estates, City Terrace, East Los Angeles, El Sereno, Garvanza, Happy Valley, Highland Park, Hillside Village, Lincoln Heights, Montecito Heights, Monterey Hills, Rose Hill, University Hills, and on one late afternoon, Hermon.

 The spirit of autonomy was supported even in the years after the community’s absorption into a growing metropolis.
 A brochure from 1916 described Hermon as occupying “an ideal location, within the City of Los Angeles, but well removed from city vices and allurements.”
 In 1922 it formally joined Highland Park but its sense of separateness never seems to have vanished entirely.

-Hermon’s small size, distance from “city vices and allurements,” and independent streak seem to have kept it obscure.
+Hermon’s small size, distance from “city vices and allurements,” as well as its independent streak seem to have kept it obscure.
 In fact, it’s best known for being unknown.
 Take Kim Cooper and Richard Schave‘s podcast, You Can’t Eat the Sunshine, for which the theme-song-singing Ukaladay caterwauls of a “…long-lost neighborhood of Hermon between South Pas and Highland Park.”
 An LA Times article by Bob Pool referred to Hermon as “a corner of Los Angeles that time didn’t forget but just about everyone else did.”
 Hermon doesn’t even exist on Yelp or LA Times‘ Mapping LA project.
 AOL doesn’t have a Hermon Patch and there’s no NextDoor page for it.
 Still, Hermon isn’t exactly a lost civilization and its roughly 3,255 residents are hardly an uncontacted people.

 As Dooley and I braved the streets of Hermon, we encountered no hostile natives (unless you count barking dogs).
 Quite the contrary, in fact — as Dooley and I walked down Bushnell Way, our first encounter with one of the natives involved a pretty, smiling Vietnamese woman clothed in the sort of exotic, stripy traditional garb one might get at H&M or Muji.
-When she said, “hello” (in English) it was with such disarming friendliness that for a split second I thought that she was either somehow expecting us or that we were already acquainted.
+When she said, “hello” (in English) it was with such disarming friendliness that for a split second I thought that she had either somehow been expecting us or that we were already acquainted.

 It actually turned out to be our only interaction with anyone in Hermon and although it hardly felt like we’d entered some fabled land of the lost, the neighborhood does have a discernible air of… distinctness.
 For one there are more pick-up trucks per capita than one finds in most neighborhoods on this side of Angeles Forest — there were even a couple of monster trucks.
-Hermon also smells clean and cedar-y… something I associate more with National Forests more than suburban corners of Los Angeles.
+Hermon also smells clean and cedary… something I associate more with national forests more than suburban corners of Los Angeles.
 There are quite a few stately deodars and sycamores and the barriers formed by the Repetto Hills and Arroyo Seco but they alone couldn’t account for the sensation that we’d traveled quite a bit further than we actually had.

 By the turn of the 20th Century, the land that would become Hermon was proving to be a hard sell for its then-owner, Ralph Rogers, who’d successfully overseen developments in Eagle Rock, Garvanza, and Highland Park but was unable to find a buy of the isolated property that became even more isolated when the seasonal Arroyo Seco flooded.